vsco/dcdr/README.md

 }
 ```

+#### Scalars
-These type of features have an added bonus as you may use thier `float64` values as scalars in cetertain cases.
+These type of features have an added bonus as you may use thier `float64` values as scalars in certain cases.

-Here we use the float value to scale the wait time for DB inserts between 0-1000ms.
+Here we'll use the float value to scale the wait time for DB inserts between 0-1000ms.

 ```
  daemon-db-insert-wait-ms => 0.1